 Ski and Snowboard Carry

 All of the packs in this article are designed with external straps for attaching skis (or often a snowboard) to the outside.
 These straps are incredibly useful in the event that you need to hike with your skis on your back, which is common in ski mountaineering and accessing hike-to terrain at resorts.
 In terms of design, some packs allow you to attach lightweight skis in both diagonal and A-frame configurations, while others limit you to one setup or the other (many airbag-equipped packs, for example, do not support A-frame carry).
-Further, it’s not rare to find a pack that is is unable to haul a snowboard (the Black Diamond Cirque, for example).
+Further, it’s not rare to find a pack that is unable to haul a snowboard (the Black Diamond Cirque, for example).

 Ski backpack (carrying skis in A-frame configuration)